spacedmonkey/wp-rest-blocks/readme.txt

 2. Extract the `wp-rest-blocks` directory to your computer
 3. Upload the `wp-rest-blocks` directory to the `/wp-content/plugins/` directory
 4. Activate the plugin in the Plugin dashboard

-## GitHub Updater

-The WP User Roles includes native support for the [GitHub Updater](https://github.com/afragen/github-updater) which allows you to provide updates to your WordPress plugin from GitHub.

 == Changelog ==